joy-of-react/hello-next/README.md

-# Next 13 template
+# Next.js template

-This is a _super minimal_ starter for Next 13's App Router.
+This is a _super minimal_ starter for using Next.js with the modern App Router.

 Not intended for use in production.
 Purely used for educational reasons.